axessim/amelet-hdf/docs/trunk/tutorials/near-field-with-nec/overview.rst

 Amelet-HDF helper functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Fortran functions will be helpful for this task, we are going to compile them.
+Fortran helper functions will be helpful for this task, we are going to compile them now.

 First of all, fetch and compile the Amelet-HDF fortran help functions.
 The compilation process is straightforward :